hernantas/typeio/docs/pages/05-parser.md

 }
 ```

-But, data like this should be acceptable
+But, in practice, data like this should be acceptable

 ```json
 {